 Motorcycle Accident Liability Claim

-Motorcyclists injured in accidents involving a motor vehicle may be entitled to compensation beyond no-fault PIP benefits.
-In addition to a claim for no-fault benefits against the insurance company of the driver of the motor vehicle, motorcyclists may be able to bring a motorcycle accident liability claim against the at-fault driver of a motor vehicle.
+In addition to a claim for no-fault PIP benefits against the insurance company of the driver of the motor vehicle, a Michigan motorcycle accident lawyer may be able to help a motorcyclist bring a motorcycle accident liability claim against the at-fault driver of a motor vehicle.
 Motorcycle liability claims are also commonly called tort claims or negligence claims.

 If the motorcyclist can prove the operator of the motor vehicle was negligent, then he or she may be entitled to collect two distinct types of accident damages from the driver at fault for the motorcycle crash.
 These are damages not recoverable through PIP benefits and include: